 Rail transportation plays a significant role in domestic economies, and in various scenarios, rail and intermodal transport offer the most efficient means of handling shipments.
 As intermodal transport combines both road and rail transport, this presents a significant logistics challenge.
 A great example is the European rail network via the Channel Tunnel.
 This kind of model requires a wide range of shipping and customs documents.

-There's no doubt that digitizing document flow in rail transportation, using shipping documents digitalization software, can effectively remove the constraints associated with this form of transport in the supply chain.
+There's no doubt that document scanning flow in rail transportation, using shipping documents digitalization software, can effectively remove the constraints associated with this form of transport in the supply chain.
 It is important to remember that this solution isn't exclusive only to rail and intermodal transportation.
-It has been successfully deployed in various types of transport widely used for the entire supply chain, supporting shipping operations in many cases, such as road transport.
+But below we take a look at the blockchain-based DMS system for eTEU, which we developed as a custom solution for various types of transport widely used throughout the supply chain, supporting transportation operations in many cases, such as road transportation.

 Road freight transport